naninovel/docs/docs/en/api/index.md

 ; Assign 'foo' variable a 'true' boolean value.
 @set foo=true

-; If 'foo' is a number, add 0.5 to its value.
+; Assuming 'foo' is a number, add 0.5 to its value.
 @set foo+=0.5

-; If 'angle' is a number, assign its cosine to 'foo' variable.
+; Assuming 'angle' is a number, assign its cosine to 'foo' variable.
 @set foo=cos(angle)

 ; Get random number between -100 and 100, then raise to power of 4 ; and assign to 'foo' variable.
-Quotes are required when whitespace ; is present inside the expression.
-@set "foo = pow(random(-100, 100), 4)"
+@set foo = pow(random(-100, 100), 4)

-; If 'foo' is a number, add 1 to its value (increment).
+; Assuming 'foo' is a number, add 1 to its value (increment).
 @set foo++

-; If 'foo' is a number, subtract 1 from its value (decrement).
+; Assuming 'foo' is a number, subtract 1 from its value (decrement).
 @set foo--

 ; Assign 'foo' variable value of the 'bar' variable,